1537 (12th October)

 1547 (16th February)

-Henry VIII was buried in St George’s Chapel, Windsor next to Jame Seymour.
+Henry VIII was buried in St George’s Chapel, Windsor next to Jane Seymour.

 1547 (20th February)

-Edward was crowned King of England at Westminster Abbey.
+Edward was crowned King Edward VI of England at Westminster Abbey.
 After the ceremony a banquet was held in Westminster Hall.

 1547 (16th February)